-If All stories is selected, the search starts at the beginning of the document and continues through each story until the end of the document.
+If All stories is selected, the search starts at the caret and continues through each story until the end of the document.
+But if Find from start is selected as well the search starts at the beginning of the first story.